Section 03 / 11

 Delivery and Default

-Non-delivery: The buyer may: (a) wait for delivery, (b) cancel and recover the capital, or (c) accept substitute goods by mutual agreement.
-If cancellation: the full capital must be returned; the buyer cannot claim additional compensation for opportunity loss.
-The buyer CANNOT sell the Salam commodity before receiving it — this is selling what you don't possess.
+If the buyer cancels, the full capital must be returned and the buyer cannot claim additional compensation for opportunity loss.
+The buyer also cannot sell the Salam commodity before receiving it, because that is selling what the buyer does not possess.